elixir-europe/biovalidator/README.md

 ### Prerequisites
 To be able to run this project you'll need to have [Node.js](https://nodejs.org/en/about/) and [npm](https://www.npmjs.com/) installed on your machine. npm is distributed with Node.js which means that when you download Node.js, you automatically get npm installed on your computer.
-If you don't want to install these dependencies, you can sue our [docker container](#running-in-docker).
+If you don't want to install these dependencies, you can use our [docker container](#running-in-docker).

 ### Installing